 Some cancers are also graded by the presence of specific symptoms.
 A patient suffering from night sweats, fever, and weight loss has a slightly lower chance or survival than an asymptomatic one.
 Other cancers are graded by the size of affected cells, with smaller cells promising a better outcome, usually.

 The age of the patient is also important.
-Younger patients have a better prognosis, with some five-year survival rates as high as 95%.
-In most cases, survival rates are also better for women than for men, so the sex of the patient is important when determining prognosis.
+Younger patients generally have a prognoses, with some five-year survival rates as high as 95%.
+In most cases, survival rates are also better for women than for men, so the sex of the patient is also important.

 Please visit the sites of cancer organizations or government websites like the SEER Stat Sheet Website for more information.